 The Interfraternity Council at the University of Tennessee is the governing body of the 21 registered fraternities on campus.
 IFC strives to promote high academic excellence, philanthropic services, accountability, leadership, and interfraternity unity.

-Registration for recruitment will open on June 1 and additional details will be shared throughout the summer.
+Registration for IFC recruitment is open now and can be found by visiting IFC Recruitment.
+Additional details about IFC Recruitment will be shared throughout the summer.

 Each MGC organization accepts potential new members through a new member education process.
 Some MGC organizations start with a series of events known as Rush or Recruitment Week and others host Informational or Interest Meetings.

 If you are interested in learning more about MGC organizations we invite you to register for Meet the Greeks!
-Meet the Greeks will be a virtual platform to learn more about UTK’s cultural-based fraternal organization.
-This event will be FREE to all UTK students.
-Registration starts on June 1.
-For more information, please contact Tenea Lowery at firstname.lastname@example.org.
+Meet the Greeks will be a fun way to learn more about UT’s culturally-based fraternities and sororities.
+This event will be FREE to all UT students and registration is open now!
+For more information, please contact Chris Hawkins at email@example.com.

 NPHC “Divine 9-D9” sororities and fraternities initiate new members through a membership intake process.
 This engagement starts either with an informal, Informational Meeting and/or formal, Interest/Rush Meeting.
 An “Informational” meeting is an informal meeting to learn more information about the said organization.
 An “Interest/Rush Meeting” is the formal event in which members attend who are interested in joining an organization.